-Whatever you do, please don't tell your child: "If you don't like it, I'll come get you."
-Promises like this are guaranteed to set your child up for failure and make our job much more difficult.
-Most importantly, they deny your child the opportunity to develop the resilience, pride and sense of independence that come from working through something that is difficult.
-Should you decide to pull your child out of camp early, there will be no tuition refund or pro-rated tuition.
+Whatever you do, please don't tell your daughter: "If you don't like it, I'll come get you."
+Promises like this are guaranteed to set your daughter up for failure and make our job much more difficult.
+Most importantly, they deny your daughter the opportunity to develop the resilience, pride, and sense of independence that come from working through something that is difficult.
+Should you decide to pull your daughter out of camp early, there will be no tuition refund or prorated tuition.